hadv/vito-interface/SECURE_TRANSACTION_CANCELLATION.md

 - **Cost**: Gas fees (typically small)
 - **Security**: Maximum security - permanently invalidates the original transaction
 - **Permissions**: Any Safe owner
-- **Recommended for**: Executable transactions or when maximum security is required
+- **Recommended for**: Transactions with existing signatures (especially close to threshold) or when maximum security is required

 ### User Empowerment

 Safe owners can now choose their preferred approach based on:
-- **Risk tolerance**: How concerned they are about the theoretical execution risk
+- **Risk tolerance**: How concerned they are about signature reuse and potential execution by other owners
 - **Urgency**: Whether they need immediate cancellation or can wait for blockchain confirmation
-- **Cost sensitivity**: Whether they prefer free deletion or are willing to pay gas for maximum security
+- **Cost sensitivity**: Whether they prefer free deletion or are willing to pay gas for guaranteed security
-- **Transaction state**: Whether the transaction is executable or not (with appropriate recommendations)
+- **Signature proximity**: How close the transaction is to the execution threshold
+- **Trust level**: How much they trust other Safe owners not to complete the transaction

 ### Cancellation Transaction Design